klvl/allure-revision/README.md

 }
 ```

-The `columns` is array of column json objects.
-It specifies the columns and its properties which will be displayed in
-allure report.
-Read about column properties in the following sections.

 ### columns.column.name [mandatory]

+The `columns.column.name` is a column name which will be displayed in a spreadsheet.

 ```json
 {